 Yet another problem with the primary debates in more recent history is that they have become the intellectual property of the television networks that host them, protected under copyright laws.

 “I know it’s relatively easy to extract clips from [the debates] now, but as a historian I would be concerned four or five years down the line.
-Are we going to be able to find these things and are we going to be able to watch them?”
-Schroeder told Truthout.
+Are we going to be able to find these things, and are we going to be able to watch them?”
+Schroeder asks.
 “To whom do the debates belong?
-They should belong to the American people, they should not be the intellectual property of specific television network, and yet that is I think a danger of having the cable network be the sponsor of them.”
+They should belong to the American people.
+They should not be the intellectual property of specific television network, and yet that is a danger of having the cable network be the sponsor of them.”

-The primary debates’ devolution into something akin to a reality TV show, however, is just a symptom of the problem embedded in the corporate model of the United States’ mainstream media establishment, which McChesney says is on its way out anyway.
+The primary debates’ devolution into something akin to a reality TV show, however, is just a symptom of the problem embedded in the corporate model of the United States’s corporate media establishment, which McChesney says is on its way out anyway.